 Users of Metatrader 4 also enjoy a community of traders that program and share their own EAs.
 In fact, most of the custom indicators, scripts, and expert advisors are built and distributed by this tech savvy user community.
 Almost anything can be found, and any trading strategy can be programmed.

 Even with all its flexibility, Metatrader 4 does have its limitations.
-For one, tick charts aren’t available for MT4.
+For one, tick (bar or candlestick) charts aren’t available for MT4.
 The ability to create tick charts in MT4 would be invaluable for trading news and other high volatility market situations, but the only tick chart solutions for MT4 so far are crude and frustrating to use.

 I’ve yet to find a single tick chart solution that doesn’t have to be reset each time the custom tick chart is closed.
 If you switch between profiles often, like I do, then something like that is simply not practical.

 That being said, there are some features that Metaquotes (creators of MT4) overlooked that can be implemented fairly easily, and without a big headache from a practical standpoint.

-One such feature that we can add is custom time frames, using a simple customer indicator for Mt4 called a period converter.
+One such feature that we can add is custom time frames, using a simple custom indicator for MT4 called a period converter.

 Create Custom Chart Times in MT4 with this Period Converter Indicator

-All you have to do is download the Period_Converter_Opt file, and extract it or copy it into the custom indicators folder of your MT4 installation (Metatrader 4 > Experts > Indicators).
+All you have to do is download the P4L PeriodCon 509 file, and extract it or copy it into the indicators folder of your MT4 installation (Metatrader 4 > MQL4 > Indicators).
 The next time you start MT4, you can drag your period converter onto any chart.